Computer Science/ Information Technology (CSIT)

 CSIT 123 Integrated Office Software 3 cr.

-This course is designed to teach the skills necessary to design, produce and integrate documents, worksheets, databases and professional presentations.
+This course is designed to teach the skills necessary to design, produce and integrate documents, worksheets, and professional presentations.
+Database concepts and their usage will be discussed.
 The course will emphasize a hands-on project-oriented approach to problem solving.
 Students will use the MS Office Suite on a personal computers in a Windows environment.
 Working knowledge of Microsoft Windows is suggested.
 Open lab time work is required.
 Code 3 course fee.

 CSIT 124 Introduction to Programming 3 cr.